boschglobal/dse.fmi/doc/content/apis/fmi/fmu/index.md

 ### fmu_register_var_table

 Register the Variable Table.
-The previouly registered variables, via calls to `fmu_register_var`, are configured and the FMU Variable Table mechanism is enabled.
+The previously registered variables, via calls to `fmu_register_var`, are configured and the FMU Variable Table mechanism is enabled.